NotMyTschopp/Alpha-vTschopp/README.md

 Just clone the repo, jump into Unity (2018.2.14f1) and punch the build button.

 # What is Alpha?
-Alpha is a game developed with Unity and build for desktop.
+Alpha is a 2D-game developed with Unity and build for desktop.
 Goal of the game is to avoid collision with moving obstacles, entering the screen from right to left.
-Instead of controlling the character, the user moves the background up and down to avoid collisions.
+Instead of controlling the character, the user moves the background up and down (`W` and `S` or `arrow keys`) to avoid collisions.

 ## Development and target platforms
-* Unity 2018.2.14f1
+* Unity 2018.2.14f1 on macOS Mojave
+  * Scripting Runtime: .NET 3.5
+  * API-Level: .NET 2.0 Subset
 * Visual Studio for Mac 2017 v7.7.2
-* Build for desktop (1920x1080)
+* Built for standalone desktop (1920x1080) - currently macOS only!

 ## Resources
 * [Orbitron (Font)](https://fonts.google.com/specimen/Orbitron)